yanbe/docker-ffmpeg-nvenc-centos6/README.md

 # docker-ffmpeg-nvenc-centos6

-It builds ffmpeg with NVEnc (hardware acceraration for video encoding using NVIDIA video cards), so you can easily build video encoding environment.
+It builds ffmpeg with NVIDIA's NVEnc (hadware acceraration for video encoding on NVIDIA GPUs), so you can easily get fast and efficient video encoding environment.

 ## History